deisseroth-lab/cosmos-tools/README.md

 ###### Setup CNMF-E package for neural source extraction

 The [CNMF-E implementation](https://github.com/zhoupc/CNMF_E) we use is written in MATLAB (a python implementation is in progress, and may be ready by the time you are reading this).
+This package uses the version of CNMF-E from June 27, 2018.
 A MATLAB license is thus required for a subset of this codebase (specifically, only for extracting sources from raw imaging data), all subsequent steps do not require MATLAB.
 You can download the most up-to-date version of CNMF_E to your desired install location with

 `git clone https://github.com/zhoupc/CNMF_E.git`